How To Create Opt-In Forms: 5 Ways To Convert Traffic Like CrazyClick To Tweet

 Actionable Tips for Creating a Visually-Appealing Opt-in Form DesignWhen it comes to from design, below are a few tips that might help you:

 - Create pretty opt-in forms using a form generator: You don't necessarily have to be a designer in order to create an eye-catching form.
 If you’re on WordPress, you may use a free plugin like Optin Forms or use a premium SaaS solution like OptinMonster.

 - Visually appealing landing pages: While opt-in forms are an essential element of your landing page, make sure all other elements are also optimized for conversion.
 WordPress offers various landing page plugins for designing a page.
-Here are some other popular options to consider:

 - It focuses on solving a pain point: Solving a common pain point is one the best ways to encourage leads to subscribe to your list.
 In this case, QuickSprout offers a guide that tells how to double traffic in just 30 days.
 Because gaining traffic is a time-consuming task, this is an undeniable offer.

 - Images: Another thing I liked about the form is that it shows the free course as a bundle of books and CDs, which definitely raises the perceived value of the opt-in bribe.

 - Specifying dollar value: It also mentions how worthy the offer is by specifying its dollar value— yet another great way to increase perceived value.